Who's on the move?

-Huge things were expected of Walcott when, as a 17-year-old, he was called up to Sven-Goran Eriksson’s England squad for the 2006 World Cup.
+Big things were expected of Walcott when, at tender age of 17, he was surprisingly named in Sven-Goran Eriksson’s England squad for the 2006 World Cup in Germany.
 Over a decade later, things haven’t gone exactly to plan.

 Who’s interested?
 Southampton, Bournemouth, Newcastle, West Ham

 Bournemouth: Harry Arter

 After starting the season as a regular in Eddie Howe’s starting XI, Arter has found himself in and out of the Cherries’ midfield over recent weeks.